 The evolution of facelift definition has been most affected by our understanding of the facial soft tissue.
 At first glance, it seems that the signs of aging relate to sagging of the skin only.
-However, over the last two decades, not only have we delineated the soft tissue anatomy that lies under the skin, but we have also discovered its contribution to facial aging as well as how these soft tissues can be used to improve facelift results.
-What we are talking about is a soft tissue layer that lies just under the skin and over the facial muscles, called superficial muscular aponeurotic system, shortened to SMAS.
-The SMAS is comprised of fat and connective tissues that lines the facial muscles and similar to the skin can droop and bunch up for example along the jawline thus creating jowling.
+However, over the last two decades, not only have we delineated the soft tissue anatomy that lies under the skin (facelift surgery), but we have also discovered its contribution to facial aging as well as how these soft tissues can be used to improve facelift results.
+Nowadays, the facelift surgery is becoming common.
+What we are talking about is a soft tissue layer that lies just under the skin and over the facial muscles, called the superficial muscular aponeurotic system, shortened to SMAS.
+The SMAS is comprised of fat and connective tissues that line the facial muscles and similar to the skin can droop and bunch up for example along the jawline thus creating jowling.
 In addition, the SMAS can be undermined and lifted much like the skin layer has been traditionally undermined and lifted and undermined.
 Finally, it has been realized that if the SMAS is used to lift the sagging facial tissues as a separate layer in addition to the skin, it will provide several advantages that include a more comprehensive dual plane of lift of the sagging tissues as well as to natural and non-operated appearance.

-If you are considering a facelift, we encourage you to make a consultation with Dr. Mowlavi so that you can further educate yourself on facelift definition.
-This 72-year-old female demonstrates an aesthetically pleasing and natural rejuvenation of her eyes, cheeks, jowls and neck line.
+If you are considering a facelift surgery, we encourage you to make a consultation with Dr. Mowlavi so that you can further educate yourself on facelift definition.
+This 72-year-old female demonstrates an aesthetically pleasing and natural rejuvenation of her eyes, cheeks, jowls, and neckline after the facelift surgery.